Albom/IonogramViewer2/README.md

 ## Short manual:
 - Open file with an ionogram (Ctrl + O).
 Drag and Drop can be also used.
 File name as command line parameter is supported.
 - Mark critical frequencies of F2, F1, E and Es layers (right clicks).
 - Mark traces of F2, F1, E, and Es layers (left clicks).
+You can delete points by Ctrl + left clicks.
 - Save the results (Ctrl + S).
 - Go to the next (Ctrl + Space) or previous (Ctrl + Shift + Space) ionogram in the current directory.